We-R22/pid_tuning/README.md

 **NOTE**: This package is intended to be used for Gazebo simulations and has not been adapted for real robots at the moment.

 ## Robots Morphology
-The pid_tuning package can be used with different robot morphologys:
+The pid_tuning package can be used with different robot morphologies:
 </br>a) Legged Robots
 </br>b) Differential Robots (Wheeled Robots)
 </br>c) Robot Manipulators